"Awful" wine sparked career of NYC wine guru Zraly

 Zraly grew up in a home that didn't serve wine.
 But in 1970 he was a college student at SUNY New Paltz, about a 90-minute drive north of New York City, who was looking for "beer money" and took a bartending job a local restaurant.
 Shortly after he started, the top restaurant critic for the New York Times gave the place a 4-star review.

-A customer who had travelled from Manhattan to the restaurant specifically after the review appeared, complained the wines were awful.
+A customer who had traveled from Manhattan to the restaurant specifically after the review appeared, complained the wines were awful.
 "We offered wine - red and white," he laughed.

 "So I was asked to put a wine list together and get some decent wine in."